Problem

 SQL Server Linked Server Limitations

-Linked Servers can be very useful, but there are a few limitations of which to be aware before implementing them.
-Linked Servers cannot be used to call table valued or scalar functions.
-Also, the truncate command is not allowed to be called using a Linked Server.
+Linked Servers can be very useful.
+However, there are a few limitations to be aware of before implementation.
+SQL Server prohibits using Linked Servers to call table values or scalar functions.
+Also, you cannot call the truncate command using a Linked Server.

 SQL Server Linked Server Use Cases

-Sometimes an ETL requirement for a smaller dataset can be met using a Linked Server rather than an ETL tool like SSIS.
-When the rows involved number in the thousands or lower 10s of thousands a Linked Server based ETL might be able to complete in less time than it takes to start the SSIS engine.
+Sometimes you can meet an ETL requirement for a smaller dataset using a Linked Server rather than an ETL tool like SSIS.
+When the rows involve numbers in the thousands or lower 10s of thousands, a Linked Server-based ETL might complete in less time than it takes to start the SSIS engine.

 Next Steps